Step-by-step instructions for beginners, including tips on gathering information and choosing software or tools.

 Step 8: Keep Searching, Keep Learning

-Tip: Join online genealogy forums or groups (like Genealogy UK & Ireland on Facebook) to exchange tips, share your findings, and get advice from fellow family history enthusiasts.
+Tip: Join online genealogy forums or groups (like Genealogy UK or Ireland on Facebook or something relevant to your location) to exchange tips, share your findings and get advice from fellow family history enthusiasts.

 Wrapping Up